Skip to Main Content

 Note: Sheet music for musicals can be found in the Fennel Music Library, located on the bottom floor of the Bonisteel Library.
 Their collection can be browsed here.

-Below are some examples of what the spine label (also known as the call number) look like:
+Below are some examples of what the spine label (also known as the call number) looks like:

 ANTHOLOGIES